nguekeudivin/front-starter/src/lib/resource/readme.md

 ## Intuition

 Working with Model in backend tech like Laravel with the powerfull ORM that is build around this concept is so simple and straighfoward.
 Seeing that I wanted something similar for handling frontend data management.
 My first idea was make a port of the concept into frontend context.
 So for a resource make available by the API I create a corresponding Model in the frontend context.
 The model should be responsible of encapsulation the informations get from the API.
 So it then need to have the same structure as its correspondant in the API context.
-It's we directly port the database definition in the frontend context.
+It's like we directly port the database definition in the frontend context.

 But the is a point.
 Frontend data handling is model complexe because is not just about data management but also UI interaction management.
 So we need to find a way to unify the data logic and UI interaction logic.
 And also the term model is not really frequent in the frontend context we mostly talk about store.